ArkEdge Space Successfully Launches and Delivers of Two 6U Class Satellites, AE1b and ONGLAISAT to the ISS

 This project was developed as part of the “Hanamaki Space Project UP Hanamaki,” organized by SPACE VALUE (Headquarters: Hanamaki City, Iwate Prefecture; Representative: Shuichi Ando), which promotes local space-related initiatives in the Hanamaki area, and Space BD Inc. (Headquarters: Chuo-ku, Tokyo; co-founder and CEO: Masatoshi Nagasaki), a comprehensive service provider in the space industry.
 The satellite with a mission developed by students from Hanamaki Kita High School (location: Hanamaki city, Iwate prefecture, Principal: Nobuaki Sasaki), was named “YODAKA” (Nighthawk in Japanese) after the work of Kenji Miyazawa, a Japanese novelist, poet, and writer from Hanamaki City from the 1890s to the 1930s.

-For this mission, ArkEdge Space is responsible for the design, development, production, and operation of these satellites as part of our project to develop a 6U standard multi-purpose bus, which is funded by the Ministry of Economy, Trade and Industry (METI) in fiscal year 2021 and from fiscal year of 2023 and beyond, by the New Energy and Industrial Technology Development Organization (NEDO) for the project “Research and Development Project for Information Infrastructure Improvement for Space Industry Technology (Development and Verification Support for Multi-purpose Bus for Nano-Satellites)”, and “Development and Demonstration of a 6U Standard Multi-purpose Bus and its Production and Operation System for Rapid and Efficient Production of Multiple Types of Satellites” (hereinafter referred to as “this multi-purpose bus development project”).
+For this mission, ArkEdge Space is responsible for the design, development, production, and operation of these satellites as part of our project to develop a 6U standard multi-purpose bus, which is funded by the Ministry of Economy, Trade and Industry (METI) in fiscal year 2021 and from fiscal year of 2023 and beyond, by the New Energy and Industrial Technology Development Organization (NEDO) for the project “Research and Development Project for Information Infrastructure Improvement for Space Industry Technology (Development and Verification Support for Multi-purpose Bus for Micro-Satellites)”, and “Development and Demonstration of a 6U Standard Multi-purpose Bus and its Production and Operation System for Rapid and Efficient Production of Multiple Types of Satellites” (hereinafter referred to as “this multi-purpose bus development project”).
 Specifically, this multi-purpose bus development supports the efficient production and operation of standard 6U satellite buses and their systems, an automatic operation system for multiple satellites to start full operation.

 As part of its space education program, ArkEdge Space hosted students from Hanamaki Kita High School at its headquarters in Ariake, Tokyo.
 During their visit, the students learned about ArkEdge’s business model and the YODAKA satellite mission, and participated in the assembly of the on-board transmitter and receiver for the satellite.
 Once deployed, we plan to conduct a unique experiment of composing Japanese tanka poems, consisting of five lines in the pattern of 5-7-5 as the first verse and 7-7 as the last verse, totaling 31-syllables, from the ground and combining them to generate original poems in orbit.